We are providing In- Office and Telehealth Visits during COVID19

 Your appointment must be attended alone with the exceptions of minors.
 Only dietitians and patients with appointments may be in the building.

-We ask that you remain in the car upon arrival.
-Please text @atilln to 81010 to join our messaging system prior to your visit.
-When you arrive at our office and if you have joined our messaging system then please text your name and that you have arrived for your appointment.
-The provider will then call or text you when it is time for you to come in for your appointment.
+We have a texting platform that you are welcome to use to notify us of your arrival.
+To join our messaging system please text @atilln to 81010 prior to your visit.
+When you arrive at our office and if you have joined our messaging system then you can text your name and that you have arrived for your appointment.
+Our front desk staff can then call or text you when it is time for you to come in for your appointment.

 Upon entering the building please wear a mask and use the hand sanitizer at the front desk, your temperature will also be taken upon arrival.